Javascript is required

 adis puška

-Government of the Brcko District of BiH, Bosnia and Herzegovina
+Department of Public Safety, Government of Brčko District of Bosnia and Herzegovina, Bosnia and Herzegovina

 adispuska@yahoo.com | website

-Research interests: Quantitative Economics; Supply Chain; Tourism; Marketing and Higher Education
+Research interests: Quantitative Economics; Supply Chain; Multi-Criteria Decision Making; Marketing and Higher Education; Logistics

 tichun wang